FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: Introduction

 To this end, we propose \textbf{FuncPoison}, a novel poisoning attack that targets the function-calling process in LLM-based autonomous driving systems.
 By injecting malicious prompts into the function descriptions, FuncPoison exploits the templated nature of function calls to hijack agent execution without modifying the model weights~\cite{lu2023chameleonplugandplaycompositionalreasoning, bagdasaryan2021blindbackdoorsdeeplearning} or prompt instructions~\cite{perez2022ignorepreviouspromptattack, liu2024formalizingbenchmarkingpromptinjection}.
 This enables (1) direct manipulation of the victim agent’s outputs and (2) indirect propagation of corrupted data to downstream agents in the decision pipeline.

-Compared to existing poisoning attacks that primarily target training data, memory, or retrieval components~\cite{chen2024agentpoisonredteamingllmagents, zhang2025benchmarkingpoisoningattacksretrievalaugmented,tan2025revpragrevealingpoisoningattacks,hao2025rapretrievalaugmentedpersonalizationmultimodal,nazary2025stealthyllmdrivendatapoisoning}, \textsc{FuncPoison} exhibits several critical advantages.
+Compared to existing poisoning attacks that primarily target training data, memory, or retrieval components~\cite{chen2024agentpoisonredteamingllmagents, zhang2025benchmarkingpoisoningattacksretrievalaugmented,tan2025revpragrevealingpoisoningattacks,hao2025rapretrievalaugmentedpersonalizationmultimodal,nazary2025stealthyllmdrivendatapoisoning}, FuncPoison exhibits several critical advantages.
 First, it achieves significantly higher attack success rates without relying on model retraining~\cite{liu2024formalizingbenchmarkingpromptinjection} or prompt overwriting.
-Second, unlike prompt-injection-based methods which are often easily detected or neutralized by defensive prompting or sanitization techniques, \textsc{FuncPoison} embeds its payload in the function description field—a channel rarely inspected by conventional defenses.
+Second, unlike prompt-injection-based methods which are often easily detected or neutralized by defensive prompting or sanitization techniques, FuncPoison embeds its payload in the function description field—a channel rarely inspected by conventional defenses.
 Third, our attack is highly controllable: it allows precise selection of injection points and propagation routes (e.g., direct to Planning or via intermediate Memory and Reasoning agents), enabling both stealthy and persistent manipulation of multi-agent behavior.

 We evaluate FuncPoison on two representative multi-agent systems—\textit{AgentDriver} and \textit{AgentThink}—and demonstrate attack success rates (ASR) exceeding 86\%, even under strong defense strategies such as instruction-level constraints and boundary awareness.
-Our findings reveal a previously overlooked attack surface in LLM-based systems and call for urgent reevaluation of trust assumptions around function-call infrastructure in safety-critical domains.
+Our findings reveal a previously overlooked attack surface in LLM-based systems and call for urgent re-valuation of trust assumptions around function-call infrastructure in safety-critical domains.

-\textbf{Our contributions are as follows:} \begin{itemize} \item We propose the first poisoning attack that targets the function-calling mechanism of LLM agents by manipulating only the function library. \item We demonstrate that manipulating the function calls of a single agent enables stealthy and precise control over downstream agents in a multi-agent system. \item We validate our attack on two representative autonomous driving system , achieving over 86\% ASR and exposing critical security risks in real-world settings. \end{itemize}
+\textbf{Our contributions are as follows:} \begin{itemize} \item We propose the first poisoning attack that targets the function-calling mechanism of LLM agents by manipulating only the function library. \item We demonstrate that manipulating the function calls of a single agent enables stealthy and precise control over downstream agents in a multi-agent system. \item We empirically evaluate our attack on two representative autonomous driving systems, achieving over 86\% ASR and exposing critical security risks in real-world settings. \end{itemize}